 The Trusts strategic development plan outlines its growth strategy.
 Whilst continuing to raise standards at Waterloo Primary Academy, we are keen to grow.
-The Executive team continue to liaise with both the RSC for the North and Lancashire and West Yorkshire in providing school to school support.
+The Executive team continue to liaise with both the RSC for the North and LWY (Lancashire and West Yorkshire) in providing school to school support.

 The Trust have continued to provide business and finance support to other schools and academies in the form of service contracts and will continue this line of income generation.
-In the academic year 2019/20, the Trust will also provide packages of governance support and clerking service to schools or academies.
+In the academic year 2020-21, the Trust will also provide packages of governance support and clerking service to schools or academies.

 The founding school in the Trust, Waterloo is entering its most stable period in recent years, with a full complement of senior leaders and a very good quality of education being provided across all year groups.
-The Principal is very keen to further develop the relationship with other local schools.
-There has been a lot of interest, locally and nationally in the academy's brand-new, international curriculum, we continue to develop this and hope the interest this has generated will lead to other schools taking more of an interest in our successes.
+The Headteacher is very keen to further develop the relationship with other local schools.
+There has been a lot of interest, locally and nationally in the academy's curriculum offer, we continue to develop this and hope the interest this has generated will lead to other schools taking more of an interest in our successes.
+Support is being offered in autumn term 2020 to a school in Cumbria deemed vulnerable, the headteacher (although not yet substantive) is keen to explore the opportunity of joining a Trust, the school itself is already an academy convertor but not part of a Trust.